 Hepatitis B vaccination Hepatitis B (HepB) Vaccine The hepatitis B vaccine is 80 to 100% effective in preventing infection or clinical hepatitis B in people who complete the vaccine series.
 For more information, see Hepatitis B Advisory Committee... read more in endemic areas has dramatically reduced local prevalence.

 Preexposure immunization has long been recommended for people at high risk.
-However, selective vaccination of high-risk groups in the US and other nonendemic areas has not substantially decreased the incidence of HBV infection; thus, vaccination is now recommended for all US residents ≤ 18 years old beginning at birth (see table Recommended Immunization Schedule for Ages 0–6 years Recommended Immunization Schedule for Ages 0–6 Years ).
+However, selective vaccination of high-risk groups in the US and other nonendemic areas has not substantially decreased the incidence of HBV infection; thus, vaccination is now recommended for all US residents ≤ 18 years old beginning at birth (see Centers for Disease Control and Prevention [CDC]: Child and Adolescent Immunization Schedule by Age).
 Universal worldwide vaccination is desirable but is too expensive to be feasible.